 No matter how hard we try it’s hard not to judge others.
 But as Lucy in her twenties and Sian in her thirties found out, making decisions based on what other people may think, rarely benefits you.
 We are all hardwired for survival and therefore judge others in order to feel better about our own decisions, but also as a defensive mechanism.
 If we feel threatened; a new person in your group who challenges your ideals, it’s easy to judge rather than finding out the facts.

-“A new girl started in my workplace and was really stand offish and rude to everyone, so as a group we ‘collectively’ gossiped about her,” says Juliet.
-“Then on a work trip, she told me something awful that had happened in the past which explained her behaviour and I saw how easily we wrote her off as rude.”
+“A new girl started in my workplace and was really standoffish and rude to everyone, so as a group we ‘collectively’ gossiped about her,” says Juliet.
+“Then on a work trip, she told me something awful that had happened in the past which explained her behavior and I saw how easily we wrote her off as rude.”

 The next time you feel yourself being judgemental, remember that you can’t take back words you say.
 Think very carefully before speaking your mind or sending an angry email.
 Do you know all the facts?
 Try to understand the place where that person might be coming from.
 It’s also an important lesson in trying not to be swayed by group pressure; do you agree with the ‘group’, or deep down do you have empathy and understanding that others can’t see?